 We suggest spending two to three days in Colmar because there is a bevy of other activities connected to the markets.

-The website for Christmas activities offers two-night/three-day packages at very reasonable prices, starting at 175 euros per person, which includes two nights in a hotel with free breakfast, a 90-minute guided walking tour of the city for a discounted rate of 5 euros, two three-course dinners at a traditional Alsatian restaurant excluding drinks, and free entrance to their fine arts museum.
+Three-day/two-night packages are available at very reasonable prices, starting at 190 euros per person, which includes two nights in a hotel with free breakfast, a Colmar City Pass that includes a free 90-minute guided walking tour of the city (only in French), a three-course dinner at a traditional Alsatian restaurant excluding drinks, and a hot mulled wine from the Christmas market.

 Pro Tip: Colmar is only 35 minutes by train from Strasbourg, so you can even do a day trip.